SuomiKP31/JUCE_VST3_Mixer/README.md

 - Compile it in Visual Studio.
 - Find the compiled exe and run it!

+Alternatively, directly run the audio plugin host in the release package.

 ### The audio player
 I forked a plugin from several years ago and made it compatible with modern JUCE.
 You can get the codes [here](https://github.com/SuomiKP31/AudioFilePlayerPlugin).
 Open it the same way as the plugin host and compile it.
 However this time, you won't need an exe, but a VST3 file that we can use in the plugin host.